elenapeng/Ascent-Smart-Climber-APP/README.md

 # Ascent-Smart-Climber-APP
-An Android APP for a customized motor assist climber.
+An Android App for a customized motor assist climber.